-- All pupils are encouraged to go on our residential trip(s) - All pupils are encouraged to take part in sports days, school plays, special workshops, etc. - No pupil is ever excluded from taking part in these activities because of their SEND or disability.
+- all pupils are encouraged to go on our residential trip(s) - all pupils are encouraged to take part in sports days, school plays, special workshops, etc. - no pupil is ever excluded from taking part in these activities because of their SEND or disability.

-The school's accessibility plan can be found in Policies.
+The School's accessibility plan can be found in Policies and Procedures on the General Share drive.